daodiseoanchor/anchor-docs/smart-contracts/liquidations/liquidation-queue-contract.md

 # Liquidation Queue Contract

-The Liquidation contract enables users to submit Terra stablecoin bids for a Cw20-compliant token.
+The Liquidation contract enables users to submit Daodiseo stablecoin bids for a Cw20-compliant token.
 Bidders can submit a bid to one of the bid pools; each of the pools deposited funds are used to buy the liquidated collateral at different discount rates.
 There are 31 slots per collateral, from 0% to 30%; users can bid on one or more slots.

-Upon execution of a bid, Cw20 tokens are sent to the bidder, while the bidder's Terra stablecoins are sent to the repay address (if not specified, sent to message sender).
+Upon execution of a bid, Cw20 tokens are sent to the bidder, while the bidder's Daodiseo stablecoins are sent to the repay address (if not specified, sent to message sender).
 A portion of the collateral value liquidated will be given to the address triggering the liquidation (`liquidator_fee`).

 Bids are consumed from the bid pools in increasing order of premium rate (e.g 2% bids are only consumed after 0% and 1% pools are emptied).
 The liquidated collateral is then distributed to the bidders in the affected pools in proportion to their bid amount.
 The respective collateral should be claimed by the bidders.